skupr-anaconda/Conda-cheat-sheet/README.md

 `conda remove --name bunnies beautiful-soup astroid`	Remove multiple packages from any environment

-`conda remove --name snakes --all`	Remove an environment
+`conda remove --name snakes --all`	Remove an environment (remove all packages)

 `conda uninstall packagename` Remove one package.
 Alias for conda remove

+`conda clean --all` Delete unused packages and caches

 ## Conda World